 Credit risk concentrations exist in lending to single customer groups, borrowers engaged in similar activities, or diverse groups of borrowers that could be affected by similar economic or other factors.
 To manage these concentrations, exposure limits are established for single borrowing groups, industry segments, countries, and cross-border transfer risks.
 Limits are aligned with the Group's business strategy and resources, and take into account the credit quality of the borrower, available collateral, regulatory requirements, and country risk ratings.
-Limits are typically set in relation to the Group's capital.
+Limits are typically set taking into account a variety of factors such as impact on earnings and capital as well as regulatory constraints.